VAndrJ/awesome-apple-bugs/README.md

 - [NavigationSplitView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationSplitViewToolbarItemDisappearBackground/README.md): toolbar items disappear after the app goes to the background and then returns to the foreground.
 - [TabView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/TabViewIssuePageTabAfterRotation/README.md): wrong tab displayed after rotation when using `.page` style.
 - [@State issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/StateIssueSharedBetweenScenes/README.md): the same variable is shared between different scenes.
+- [Alert issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AlertIssueButtonsTintAffectedByModifier/README.md): `.default` and `.cancel` buttons are recolored if they are in a `NavigationStack` that has `.tint` applied (or higher up the Views tree).
 - [Navigation title](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationTitleQuotationMarksWhitespace/README.md) is displayed in quotation marks `" "` if a whitespace is specified as the title.